 Common Causes of Pain-Related with the Gallbladder

 Gallstones in your bladder are one of the primary causes of gallbladder pain.
-These gallstones form when bile clumps up into hard particles and block bile from flowing out.
+These gallstones form when bile clumps into hard particles, blocking bile from flowing out.

 Usually, gallstones form gradually.
-One person may form multiple small gallstones, a large stone, or a mix of the two.
-Many people may have gallstones without any painful symptoms, especially if the stones are small and do not affect digestion.
-If your gallbladder pain results from gallstones, you can soothe the pain by removing the gallstone responsible for blocking the bile duct.
+One person may form multiple small gallstones, a large stone, or a mix.
+Many people may have gallstones without painful symptoms, especially if the stones are small and do not affect digestion.

 Treatment for gallstones

-When bile stays in your gallbladder for too long, it may form biliary sludge.
+Bile may form biliary sludge When it stays in your gallbladder for too long.
 Biliary sludge is a mixture of calcium, cholesterol, bilirubin, and other compounds accumulated in the gallbladder.

 The major causes of biliary sludge include: